eraofchaos/eraofchaos.github.io/units/Dendroid Guard.md

  **talk2:** You think you can outrun my vines?

  **talk3:** A veretan will beat a newcomer every time.
 Newcomers may be keen but an old soldier is cunning.

-## Talent
-## Awaking
- **Is it possible right now?** YES

- **Score up:** 94205

- **Awaking Name:** Dendroid Soldier

- **Awaking Description:** A perfect combination of strength and resilience, an ancient powerful creature.
-Strong and unstoppable, this is the power of nature.
-Facing all threats fearlessly, destroy the enemy's last line of defense by a landslide.